 - Departmental organisation, structure, management arrangements and culture that are open, inclusive and transparent and encourage the participation of all staff;

 - Flexible approaches and provisions that enable individuals, at all career and life stages, to optimise their contribution to their department, institution and to SET;

 - An environment where professional conduct is embedded into departmental culture and behaviour.

 For more information on Project Juno, please see the IOP Juno website.

-Feedback will be analysed by the Working Group and translated into actions for improvement within the department, to promote a 'best practice' working environment for ALL staff.
+Feedback will be analysed by the Working Group and translated into actions for improvement within the department, to promote a 'best practice' working environment for ALL staff and students.

 Introduction from the Head of Department

 I am fully committed to providing a working environment where people from all genders and backgrounds are treated equally and given the opportunity to thrive.
 We are working to continually identify and address any barriers to women entering science and advancing to the highest levels.
 Working with the Institute of Physics’ Project Juno and the Equality Challenge Unit’s Athena Swan Charter we are striving to overcome under-representation of women in science.

 Professor Tim Harries - Head of Department for Physics and Astronomy, College of Engineering, Mathematics and Physical Sciences